jhoelzel/jhoelzel.github.io/_posts/2023-04-15-rancher-desktop.md

 ## It includes a dashboard for kubernetes

 More veteraned readers might know of a little tool called Lens-Desktop by Mirantis.
 When kubernetes-lens came out it was the greatest software to see what is going on in a clusters and I have suggested it to basically everyone working with k8s saying its a must have tool and also made many teams install it.
 It used to be free and open but now requires user accounts and is monitizing in the same way the docker corp is.
-(You can find more about the issue here)[https://github.com/lensapp/lens/issues/5444]
+[You can find more about the issue here](https://github.com/lensapp/lens/issues/5444)

-Therfore I am very happy to see Suse integrate a simply dashboard into the cluster directly.
+Therfore I am very happy to see SuSe integrate a simply dashboard into the cluster directly.
 It is the same Dashboard integrated into Rancher itself but super usefull for local development!
 And if you like to have more, you can simply run Rancher itself in your local cluster to provision external ones too.
 This is great for bare-metal deployments and more!

 [Rancher, the big one](https://www.rancher.com/), is a complete software stack for teams adopting containers.
 It addresses the operational and security challenges of managing multiple Kubernetes clusters across any infrastructure, while providing DevOps teams with integrated tools for running containerized workloads.